KairavS076/Verilog-RTL-Design/Gate_Level_Modeling/README.md

 # Gate Level Modeling

-Projects implemented using gate-level modeling — built directly from basic logic gates (AND, OR, NOT, NAND, NOR, XOR) based on Boolean expressions derived from truth tables, rather than behavioral or dataflow constructs.
+Projects implemented using gate-level modeling — built directly from basic logic gates and Verilog gate primitives (AND, OR, NOT, NAND, NOR, XOR, bufif0, bufif1) based on Boolean expressions or specified gate-level structures, rather than behavioral or dataflow constructs.

 ## Projects